mrismanaziz/Reforestation/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## How do the trees get on the internet?
+They log on.